 Tell me about the process of creating and launching the Chick-fil-A One app.
 What was your role in this project and how were other UGA graduates involved?

 I lead Membership Engagement for the Chick-fil-A One App.
 I was lucky enough to design the “treats” element of our app.
 Giving free food to app users is our way of saying thanks.
 I’m thrilled to say that UGA grads brought Chick-fil-A One to life in all kinds of ways – Marketing, IT, Operations, Training, Accounting, and more.
 Bulldog fingerprints are all over it!

 That moment when a largely UGA-designed app hits No. 1 in the App Store

 Chick-fil-A is one of several corporate alumni chapters.
 Why do you think it’s important to stay involved with your alma mater?
 What is something you’ve enjoyed about participating with the CFA corporate chapter?

 President Morehead inspired our chapter’s motto: Connect, Give, Hire.
 I’m so grateful to UGA, and this is a small way to help the university thrive.
 The chapter helps us connect with UGA in deeper ways, give more and focus on hiring UGA grads – some of the best talent around.

 What is one of your fondest UGA memories?

 This one’s easy.
 I met my beautiful wife, Hayley (BBA ’08), at a table near the tray return at the original Bolton dining hall.
 We made her friend eat all of her Jell-O in one bite… and the rest is history.
 We live in Atlanta with our two wonderful daughters.

-If there is any advice you could give to a current student, what would it be?
+If you could give one piece of advice to a student entering their senior year this fall, what would it be?